Traveling waves of NLS System arising in optical material without Galilean symmetry: Introduction and Main Results

 2. In Theorem \ref{Thm1} (i), the traveling solitary wave solution may be semi-trivial or non-trivial.
 That is, there exists a semi-trivial solution $(0,\Tilde{Q})$, where $\Tilde{Q}$ is a Galilean transformation of $Q$ and $Q$ is the positive ground state of

 This is completely different from the case $\chi^{(2)}$.
 In optical material with $\chi^{(2)}$, the system read as

 Fukaya, Hayashi and Inui \cite{FHI2022MA} obtained the existence of traveling solitary wave solutions without mass resonance.
-In addition, the first author in \cite{L2023} obtained the similar result for three-wave interaction.
+In addition, the first author in \cite{L2023} obtained a similar result for three-wave interactions.
 In these two cases, the system does not have semi-trivial traveling solitary wave solutions, so the argument is simple.
 For more about the system with quadratic interaction like \eqref{equ:x2}, one can see \cite{DF2021ZAMP,HOT2013Poincare,NP2022CVPDE,GW2023CVPDE} and the reference therein.

 \begin{remark} 1.
-When $0<3\gamma\leq\left(\frac{9}{\sqrt{2}}\right)^{\frac{4}{N-4}}$ and $\gamma\neq3$, the traveling solitary wave solutions may be semi-trivial or non-trivial.
+When $0<3\gamma\omega+\alpha-3\gamma<\omega{9}^{\frac{4}{4-N}}$ and $\gamma\neq3$, the traveling solitary wave solutions may be semi-trivial or non-trivial.
 This case is left as an interesting open problem.